KamitaniLab/SOLR/matlab/README.md

 # MATLAB implementation of SOLR
-Sparse ordinal logistic regression (SOLR) is a machine learning algorithm to predict ordinal variables.
+Sparse ordinal logistic regression (SOLR) is a machine learning algorithm to predict ordinal variables. <br>
-This repository provides a MATLAB implementation of SOLR.
+This repository provides a MATLAB implementation of SOLR. <br>
 For the details of the algorithm, please see <br> <br>
 Sparse ordinal logistic regression and its application to brain decoding. <br>
 Emi Satake, Kei Majima, Shuntaro Aoki, Yukiyasu Kamitani.
 2017. <br>